EskoSalaka/mtg-deckbuilder/README.md

 ## Frontend

-The frontend, which is decoupled from the backend, is implemented with React and simple javascript (typescript would be handy here).
+The frontend, which is coupled with the backend, is implemented with React and simple javascript (typescript would be handy here).
 It uses axios to consume the backend api.
 The authentication is handled in a simple way by saving the access token granted by backend to local storage.
 This is not the safest of ways, but good enough for now.

-The app is deployed also in Heroku at https://mtg-deckbuilder-app.herokuapp.com

 In short, it contains the following features: